 \section{From the free-field to $W$-algebras}

-In the previous sections we have demonstrated that the Heisenberg algebra was the natural vertex algebra that describes the free-field theory.
-Based on this correspondence we can actually specialize this analogy to the case of subalgebras of the Heisenberg algebra which are given by \textit{$W$-algebras}.
-To do so we will represent the $W$-algebra associated to a simple and complex Lie algebra $\g$ as a family of operators $\left(\Wb_n^{(s_i)}\right)_{n\in\Z,i=1,\cdots,r}$ acting on $\Hil$, where these operators can be defined in terms of the Heisenberg vertex algebra introduced above.
+In the previous sections we have demonstrated that the Heisenberg algebra was the natural vertex algebra to describe the free-field theory.
+We are interested here in some implications of this correspondence for subalgebras of the Heisenberg algebra given by \textit{$W$-algebras}.
+To do so we will represent the $W$-algebra associated to a simple and complex Lie algebra $\g$ as a family of operators acting on $\Hil$ and defined using the Heisenberg vertex algebra introduced above.

-This will be achieved by the consideration of so-called \textit{screening operators}, which provides an explicit description of the $W$-algebras, which will be shown to be extremely useful in the next section.
-We mention that the Appendix~\ref{appendix:Walgebra} is dedicated to presenting two additional constructions that arose to define them, first via the so-called \textit{Segal-Sugawara} construction and its generalization, or via the \textit{Miura transform} for Lie algebras of type $A$ and $D$.
+This will be achieved thanks to \textit{screening operators}, which provide an explicit description of the $W$-algebras that turns out to be very well fitted for our purpose (see the next section).
+We mention that the Appendix~\ref{appendix:Walgebra} is dedicated to presenting two additional constructions of these $W$-algebras.